raulortizarts/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach runs a func for each element

+map creates a new array  with the results on all the element in the array.

 2. What is the difference between a function and a method?

+A function is a block of code designed to do a task while methods are functions attached to objects.

 3. What is closure?

+Closure is the data that can be accessed depending on what scope of code the programmer is in.

 4. Describe the four rules of the 'this' keyword.

+Global/Window Binding: Basically the main root global scope object

+Implicit: The object before the dot when a function is called

+New Binding: The object instance created by a constructor

+Explicit Binding: Using the call or apply methods

 5. Why do we need super() in an extended class?

+It passes new attributes to the parent constructor.

 ## Project Set up